Heywood Central F.C.: Lancashire League

 In 1888-89, the club was a founder member of the Lancashire League.
 The club was initially successful, finishing third in its first two seasons.
 The club was also a regular entrant of the Lancashire Senior Cup but never got past the first round.

 The increase in professionalism, the augmentation of the Football League, and the marginalization of the Lancashire League all contributed to a financial crisis for the club.
 In December 1893 the club was forced to release "three of their most expensive men".
 The result was the club dropped from mid-table in the Lancashire League in 1892-93 to bottom but one in 1893-94 and bottom in 1894-95.
 The club therefore resigned from the league at the end of the season.

 The liquidation of the club was announced in January 1896.
 The club had debts of £550, and offered creditors a dividend of 1s 6d in the £, or a 7.5% return.

 In 1900, the Hooley Bridge club changed its name to Heywood Central, but it had no link with the original club.

 Colours

-The club's colours were red and white "quarters", which, in modern vocabulary, refers to halves.
+The club's colours originally were red and white "quarters", which, in modern vocabulary, refers to halves.
+At the start of the 1893–94 the club changed to blue and white jerseys.